celummis/flexssentials/documentation.md

 * Margins and Padding
 * Responsive Breakpoints

-Focusing on core styles, reduces the need for style adjustments when using third-party component libraries.
+Focusing on core styles reduces the need for style adjustments when using third-party component libraries.

 ### _Variables